 1. An MC service group communication session is ongoing and the DL media is transmitted over broadcast MBS session.

-2. The MC service client detects that it suffers bad broadcast reception due to e.g., moving out of the broadcast service area of the announced TMGI.
+2. The MC service client detects that it suffers bad broadcast reception due to e.g., moving out of the broadcast service area of the announced MBS session ID (i.e., TMGI).
 The MC service client may determine the broadcast reception quality by using the BLER of the received media.
 When no media is received, the quality estimation can consider the reference signals and the modulation and coding scheme (MCS).

-3. The MC service client sends MBS listening status report which indicates the broadcast reception quality associated with the TMGI is not sufficient to receive media.
+3. The MC service client sends MBS listening status report which indicates the broadcast reception quality associated with the MBS session ID is not sufficient to receive media.
 The MC service client may also map the determined broadcast reception quality to a broadcast reception quality level.
 The broadcast reception quality level indicates at which specific broadcast reception quality level the MC service media has been received.

 NOTE 1: It is implementation that the broadcast reception quality level can be determined per MBS session, per media stream or per MBS QoS flow level via e.g., measurements of radio level signalling such as the reference signals from the NG-RAN node(s), packet loss.